Requirements management in RDO

 Note that the version of the package included in repositories is given by the CBS tags applied to each package (shown under buildsys-tags section for each package).
 Tags have a format cloud7-openstack-<release>-<phase> where:

-- release: is a the OpenStack release name, as pike, queens or rocky.
+- release: is a the OpenStack release name, as pike, queens, rocky or stein.

 candidatephase is assigned to packages to be rebuilt in CBS but not pushed to any RDO repository.